 Efficiency is judged to be satisfactory.
 The call for proposals was launched by the IB at the start of the 4-month of BG implementation, for which a 'two-loop' approach was utilized.
 Whereas the IB had anticipated approximately 100 proposals would be received, 455 were submitted: 272 micro-projects (CHF 10,000-49,999, up to 12 months duration) and 183 macro-projects (CHF 50,000-200,000, up to 18 months).
 Despite the number each proposal was assessed and the invitation to selected NGOs to submit a Final Project Proposal (FPP) announced seven weeks later.
-110 proposals were received (65 micro- and 45 macro-projects) and assessed, with 56 selected (37 micro- and 19 macro-) with the subproject agreements concluded in December 2010 - a process of just 9 months since the announcement of the initial call for proposals in April 2010.
-Due to BG savings an additional 6 subprojects were also subsequently financed (4 micro- and 2 macro-).
-Management of the BG by the IB has been satisfactory: SIF has proven capacity and experience in the management of both national and external public support measures targeted to civil society and NGOs via grant scheme mechanisms, including of its necessary undertaking of sub-project oversight and support.
-Efficiency at sub-project level has been satisfactory, however, not all sub-projects fully utilized the grant, with approximately 5% of the grant not utilized via the sub-projects.
+110 proposals were received (65 micro- and 45 macro-projects) and assessed, with 56 selected (37 micro- and 19 macro-) with the sub-project agreements concluded in December 2010 - a process of just 9 months since the announcement of the initial call for proposals in April 2010.
+Due to BG savings an additional 6 sub-projects were also subsequently financed (4 micro- and 2 macro-).
+Management of the BG by the IB has been satisfactory: SIF has proven capacity and experience in the management of both national and external public support measures targeted to civil society and NGOs via grant scheme mechanisms, including of its necessary undertaking of sub-projects fully utilized the grant, with approximately 5% of the grant not utilized via the sub-projects.